 What Do We Think?

 On the other hand if you want a no-hassle thing that looks great and responds fast even on standard hosting, is generically Google-friendly and has a zero admin overhead then I'd go for something else.
-I know, it sounds like I'm biased because we have a modern no-hassle alternative ready to go, but there are others, so my advice would be to look around before you leg yourself in to the ultra time-consuming world of Wordpress.
+I know, it sounds like I'm biased because we have a modern no-hassle alternative ready to go, but there are others, so my advice would be to look around before you leg yourself in to the ultra time-consuming and fragile world of Wordpress.